scpark20/KimchiSpeech/index.md

 | <audio src="wavs/KS/inference_0_S5G1.wav" controls preload></audio> | <audio src="wavs/KW/inference_0_W4G1.wav" controls preload></audio> |
 | --- | --- |

-Text2: that the forms of printed letters should follow more or less closely those of the written character, and they followed them very closely.
+Text 2: that the forms of printed letters should follow more or less closely those of the written character, and they followed them very closely.

 | **GT** | **Tacoton2** |
 | :--- | :--- |